 The Square by Day

 By day, Djemma el Fna provides a scenic backdrop for traditional medicine peddlers, dentists and preachers.
 Entertainment comes in the form of henna artists and snake charmers, while young men posing for photographs with illegally kept Barbary macaques constitute the square’s darker side.
-These monkeys are the only African primates found north of the Sahara Desert and are now endangered in the wild—a state of affairs perpetuated by the demand for them as pets and photo props.
+These monkeys are the only primates other than humans found in Africa north of the Sahara Desert and are now endangered in the wild—a state of affairs perpetuated by the demand for them as pets and photo props.

 Later in the afternoon, the snake charmers make way for other performers, including magicians, acrobats, fortune-tellers and the storytellers whose ancestors made Djemma el Fna famous.
 Although the latter typically speak in Berber or Arabic, visitors can still get a sense of their prowess just by watching the reactions of their rapt audiences.
 If you find yourself in need of refreshment, pay a visit to the stalls that line the square for a glass of freshly squeezed orange juice.
 Water sellers also advertise their wares by clanging brass cups repeatedly together.